-\textbf{Self-supervised spatial feature learning.} Self-supervised spatial feature learning aims to learn discriminative features of object appearance with unlabeled data, which recently gets promising result with contrastive learning.
-In an early work~\cite{wu2018unsupervised}, the contrastive learning is formulated as an instance discrimination task, which requires the model to return low values for similar pairs and high values for dissimilar pairs.
-Recently, the performance is further improved by creating a dynamic memory-bank~\cite{he2020momentum}, introducing online clustering~\cite{caron2020unsupervised} and avoiding the use of negative pairs~\cite{chen2021exploring, grill2020bootstrap}.
+\textbf{Self-supervised spatial representation learning.} Self-supervised spatial feature learning recently gets the promising result with contrastive learning.
+In an early work~\cite{wu2018unsupervised}, contrastive learning is formulated as an instance discrimination task, which requires the model to return low values for similar pairs and high values for dissimilar pairs.
+The performance is further improved by creating a dynamic memory-bank~\cite{he2020momentum}, introducing online clustering~\cite{caron2020unsupervised}, and avoiding the use of negative pairs~\cite{chen2021exploring, grill2020bootstrap}.
 Furthermore, the methods in \cite{wang2021dense, xie2021detco, yang2021instance} propose various pretext tasks to adapt the contrastive learning to dense prediction tasks.
-Even though showing superior performance for temporal correspondence~\cite{wang2021different}, the contrastive model pre-trained on image data still struggles to model the motion between video frames.
+Even though showing superior performance for video correspondence~\cite{wang2021different}, the contrastive model still struggles to figure out the temporal pattern between video frames.